 Figure Out What You Can Afford

 First-time buyers in Riverside often jump into house hunting – and even buying – without knowing what they can really afford.
 And this can be a costly, life-impacting oversight.

 Although you may be able to qualify for a $250,000 mortgage at your bank, you may actually be able to afford just a $150,000 home.
 Affordability is determined by much more than just the sale price.
 You absolutely have to take into account all your other debt and recurring monthly payments.
 And don’t forget to factor in all the other costs of buying and owning a home, such as closing costs, mortgage and title insurance, agent fees, property taxes, home owner’s insurance, and so on.

 Be Clear About the Mortgage

-Another thing first-time buyers in Los Angeles often neglect is the crucial task of knowing how much mortgage they can qualify for early on in the process.
+Another thing first-time buyers in Riverside often neglect is the crucial task of knowing how much mortgage they can qualify for early on in the process.
 You can waste a lot of time, effort, and gas searching for and looking at houses that are actually beyond your financial reach.
 The best course, then, is to get pre-approved so you can avoid this waste, as well as the possible embarrassment of making an offer you can’t make good on.

 Be Prepared for the Process

 Buying a home can be a very lengthy and complicated process.
 First-time buyers in Riverside need to be prepared for the process and the many hoops they’ll have to jump through.